 Cohabitation Agreements are agreements made by the parties pursuant to section 53 of the Family Law Act.
-It is signed by the parties who live together outside of marriage, also known as common law spouses.
+They are signed by the parties who live together outside of marriage, also known as common law spouses.

 Usually, Cohabitation Agreements define parties’ property rights and obligations, set up a property regime which will be followed by the parties during the entire relationship and upon the relationship breakdown, address issues of support, etc.